 There are many different investment alternatives that DIY investors are typically unaware of or don’t use to their full advantage.
 This is the “knowledge and understanding gap,” a void that can be filled by a knowledgeable advisor because a lack of understanding and experience can result in unintentional risks and/or sub-par investment results.
 Investor behavior is another significant gap that must be bridged by DIY investors, and where professional management plays a strong part.
 Many investors are either too conservative in their investment decisions or too aggressive.
 From the report:

 Historically, individual investors tend to react emotionally to moves in the market.
 They tend to focus on short-term events over long-term fundamentals.
 Overreacting to market, economic, or political events results in ill-timed changes to their portfolios.

 The “planning gap” may be the most important aspect of forming a financial plan, and something professional financial planners have considerable experience in doing.
 It’s important to determine how unexpected events – a.k.a. life’s curveballs – can impact a financial plan:

 As we all know, seniors are the number one target of scammers.
 Is their asset allocation more aggressive than necessary to reach their retirement goal, and taking on undue risk?
 Is the allocation too risk adverse, which will not be able to generate the returns necessary?
-As most professionals know, the ability to discuss multiple investment scenarios, stress test the portfolios, and factor in “what if” situations is critical for any investor to bridge the gap, and is often best done with an advisor they trust.
+The ability to discuss multiple investment scenarios, stress-test the portfolios, and factor in “what if” situations is critical for any investor to bridge the gap, and is often best done with an advisor they trust.

 Financial planners and wealth managers can find the right solutions for investors to effectively address challenges and bridge the retirement gap.
 Creating a diversified portfolio at the appropriate risk level is only the beginning.
 Focusing on the multiple retirement gaps is critical to meeting the various challenges to an enjoyable retirement.